 Welcome!
 We are carrying out research in the field of quantum optics and quantum many-body systems using ultracold atomic and molecular quantum gases at the Max-Planck Institute for Quantum Optics and the Ludwig-Maximilians University.
+Furthermore, our group is part of the Munich Quantum Center.

 If you are interested in joining our team click here!